-Argentina is the Mecca of polo in the world.
-If you want to specialise in this sport, you must know that this South American country is a ‘must’ destination.
+Argentina is the mecca of polo in the world.
+If you want to specialize in this sport, you must know that this South American country is a ‘must’ destination.

 Currently, country houses dedicated to practicing and playing polo are scattered in an increasingly high number around the country.
 Indeed, there has been a steady growth of these equine establishments over the past few years that have been specifically created for a weekend break.

 La Esperanza is only a few hours away from Buenos Aires and it is the ranch with the oldest history.
 Being an old ranch does not affect its charm.
 It is located in Coronel Suárez, the birth town of the Huguey family and a reference point for Argentina’s high handicap.
 It offers luxury, comfort, and high-level horses, if you want to practice the Sport of Kings.
 José María Bertola, manager of the establishment, explains what you need to know to be irrefutably convinced to visit the place.

 Can you tell us the history of La Esperanza?

 “The ranch was opened by my parents in the ‘50s in Córdoba.
 Then, we lived in Tucumán for a few years and we built La Esperanza there where we had a beautiful club.
 Finally, we came to Suárez in 1984 and built La Esperanza.
 As my grandmother from my father’s side of the family was from Suárez and we are Heguy’s cousins, we wanted to develop a concept principally associated with polo.
 It is important to us, so we came here as this city is related to the sport.”

 “Accommodation and meals are offered here.
 In the morning, there is practice of hitting the ball, and in the afternoon, there is training.
 As there are so many horses, a lot of people are needed to take them around every day.”